mdlindsey/taga/README.md

 ### React Components

 React components fall into one of two categories, dynamic graphic rendering and wrapper styling.
+To make these features available, install `@taga/react`.

 #### Cards